 |J. Andrew Carlander|

 Students' Choice for Performance Group of the Year

 Awarded to registered student performance organizations that have enriched the GW community through a commitment to artistic, diverse, educational, and entertaining performances.

 Students’ Choice for Performance Group of the Year is an award to be presented to a registered student organization dedicated to the performing arts or to cultural awareness through performing arts.
 The purpose of the award is to recognize groups who demonstrate a strong commitment to promoting performing arts at the George Washington University by producing artistic, diverse, educational, and entertaining programming that enriches the GW community.
-The selection committee will choose the top three to five groups from the nominations submitted and those groups will be invited to perform during the Excellence Awards Ceremony on April 19, 2017 at 8pm in Lisner Auditorium and will be voted on live by the audience during the show in order to determine a winner.
+The selection committee will choose the top groups from the nominations submitted and those groups will be invited to perform during the Excellence Awards Ceremony on April 19, 2017 at 8pm in Lisner Auditorium and will be voted on live by the audience during the show in order to determine a winner.
 The performance group with the highest votes will win this award.